 - Written assessment (Case Study Critical Analysis)

 3000 words.
-Typically toward the end of teaching block 2
+Typically at the beginning of teaching block 3.

 Continuous formative assessment occurs in every class and students will be guided to understand and recognise formative verbal feedback in addition to formal written feedback as essential to their development and learning journey.